uw-hai/crowdjs-server/README.md

 ## Alternate simulator instructions
 - For POMDP controller testing without using the server, use `alt_simulator.py`
-- In order to run an experiment you will need to create a file `alt_config.json` in the main directory with the following format:
+- In order to run an experiment you will need to use a JSON file i.e. `alt_config.json` with the following format:
 ```
 {
     "num_questions": 10,